Safer anchoring using an anchor chain length calculator! What scope is really needed?

 General advice: Better safe than sorry!
 In order to add some safety margin to the results of this app, please do the following: Rather than just adding a few metres of chain to the result calculated, which provides only for an unknown margin, it is much better to add an explicit safety margin by increasing the wind strength and swell / vessel velocity @ anchor a little bit beyond the values actually forecasted.
 This way you know you have a margin of, say, 5 kn, in the wind strength for particularly nasty gusts, or an additional 0.1 kn in the vessel velocity @ anchor for calculating the swell energy.
 It should also be noted that severe yawing or sailing at anchor not only increases the wind load, but will also lead to a substantial reduction of the anchor’s maximal holding power.
 Measures to reduce yawing are thus highly recommended.

 I encourage you to play around with all the parameters to see what effect they have.
 This way you will be in a better position to make your own judgement call in a particularly tricky situation.
 For instance, seabed angle, albeit often unknown, has a strong effect on the minimal chain length needed.
 Interestingly enough, it is not always better to have a positive seabed angle, where your vessel is in shallower water than the anchor.
-Yes, it will be beneficial for the angle at which the chain is pulling at the anchor shank, but it will be bad in terms of how much swell the chain can absorb.
+Yes, it will be beneficial for the angle at which the chain is pulling on the anchor shank, but it will be bad in terms of how much swell or gusts the chain can absorb.

 When the App starts, it comes up with a main screen that allows you to enter and review all information needed.
 Two modes are available here: Basic Mode and Expert Mode.
 You can always toggle between the two modes, using the switch at the top of the screen, to see what a parameter in one mode corresponds to in the other mode.
 Also, right next to this is a switch to select the physical units used for input and output: daN for metric SI units and forces given in daN (one daN roughly equals one kp – kilo pond), kp again for metric SI units, but using kp for forces, and finally lbs/lbf when you want to use imperial units such as feet and pounds.
 Note, some folks get confused with all these units: kp or kilo pond, is a unit of force, whilst kg or kilo gram, is a unit of weight.
 On Earth both have the same numerical value ;).
 Same applies to lbf and lbs in imperial units, same concept.

 To provide input in a text field simply select it with your finger and use the keyboard popping up to edit old values or punch in a completely new value.
 For iPhone / iPad, there is a small knob at the right side inside every text field that allows you to clear the entire text field in one go.
-A few inputs – like the chain size – will be presented using a pull down menu.
+A few inputs – like the chain size – will be presented using a pull-down menu.
 All input will be stored and thus will be already pre-set the next time you start up the App.
 You only need to update those inputs that have changed.

 Once all input has been provided, you select the red Calculate! button in the lower part of the screen to calculate all outputs.
 If this button is black, it means the output parameters shown are consistent with the input parameters.
 If it is red, you need to press this button again to update the output.